rupesh153/portfolio-website/README.md

 Modern UI using Bootstrap

-🛠️ Technologies Used
+🛠️ Technologies Used:

-HTML
+•HTML

-CSS3
+•CSS3

-JavaScript
+•JavaScript

-Bootstrap 5
+•Bootstrap 5

-Git
+•Git

-GitHub
+•GitHub

-How to Run the Project
+How to Run the Project:

 Download or clone the project from GitHub